Research and Education Grant

 - Emphasis in Research Grants is placed on farmer participation, particularly for the production projects, on the relevance to sustainable agriculture, and on the strength of a holistic approach.
 At least three (3) cooperating farmers must be involved in the project, each with a unique and detailed role.
 For farmers involved in your project, the primary occupation is farming/ranching or part-time farming.
 Producers run their farm alone or with family or partners and have a least $1,000 of documented annual income from the operation, as defined by USDA.
 SSARE also considers proposals with farmers from indigenous agriculture that produces products for community food systems.
-These enterprises may be eligible where the production activity has an annual value of less than $1,000, but products are not sold due to cultural factors.
+These enterprises may be eligible where the production activity has an annual value of less than $1,000, even if products are not sold due to cultural factors.

 - The project’s central purpose must be research-based with an educational/outreach component to extend the project findings to the public, with specific applicability for and potential adoption by farmers.

 Researchers from public and private institutions, such as 1862 and 1890 land-grant universities or other colleges and universities; government agencies, such as the Natural Resources Conservation Service or USDA-ARS; non-governmental organizations; community-based organizations; agribusiness; and individuals such as ag consultants are eligible to apply for Research Grants.

 Research Grants require a two-step application process: A pre-proposal application process and a full proposal application process for those invited by the review committee to submit a full proposal.
 Grant Calls for Proposals open in February and are awarded February the following calendar year.
 Research Grant project maximums are $400,000, limited to three (3) years.

 Research and Educations Grants are paid by reimbursement of allowable project expenses.